-- 2) If requested information is not provided within the time period allowed for requesting information the case will not be reinstated. - b) If the case closed due to failure to provide needed information and the requested information is provided, in full or in part, within the ninety (90) day period following the effective date of the closure, the case will be reinstated provided all information is provided within the time period allowed for requesting the remainder of the needed information. - c) The effective month of a reinstatement is the month following the month of closure. - d) If a returned renewal form is not signed the ninety (90) day reinstatement provision is not applicable. - 5.
-Whereabouts Become Known - a) Eligibility must be terminated if a beneficiary's whereabouts remain unknown after the Division of Medicaid has made reasonable efforts to locate the beneficiary. - b) If the beneficiary's location subsequently becomes known during the time he or she is eligible benefits will be reinstated. - c) For a child who has continuous eligibility, Medicaid benefits are reinstated with no break in coverage. - d) For an adult, the Division of Medicaid determines eligibility for each month that the adult beneficiary's whereabouts were unknown and reinstate for any period he or she would have been eligible. - 6.
-Temporary Case Closure - a) When it is known that a beneficiary will be ineligible for three (3) months or less, the closure is processed in the usual manner but at the end of the temporary period the case may be reinstated without completing new eligibility forms necessary for reapplication. - b) In this situation a break in eligibility correctly exists with the eligibility begin date adjusted to reflect the most recent eligibility begin date. - 7.
-Reapplication - a) When an applicant has a prior application which has been in rejected status for three (3) months or less, the rejected application form can be reinstated. - b) A new application is not required provided all information is provided to determine eligibility.
+- 2) If requested information is not provided within the time period allowed for requesting information the case will not be reinstated. - b) If the case closed due to failure to provide needed information and the requested information is provided, in full or in part, within the ninety (90) day period following the effective date of the closure, the case will be reinstated provided all information is provided within the time period allowed for requesting the remainder of the needed information. - c) The effective month of a reinstatement is the month following the month of closure. - d) If a returned renewal form is not signed the ninety (90) day reinstatement provision is not applicable.

+5. Whereabouts Become Known

+- a) Eligibility must be terminated if a beneficiary's whereabouts remain unknown after the Division of Medicaid has made reasonable efforts to locate the beneficiary. - b) If the beneficiary's location subsequently becomes known during the time he or she is eligible benefits will be reinstated. - c) For a child who has continuous eligibility, Medicaid benefits are reinstated with no break in coverage. - d) For an adult, the Division of Medicaid determines eligibility for each month that the adult beneficiary's whereabouts were unknown and reinstate for any period he or she would have been eligible.

+6. Temporary Case Closure

+- a) When it is known that a beneficiary will be ineligible for three (3) months or less, the closure is processed in the usual manner but at the end of the temporary period the case may be reinstated without completing new eligibility forms necessary for reapplication. - b) In this situation a break in eligibility correctly exists with the eligibility begin date adjusted to reflect the most recent eligibility begin date.